jrzmnt/ActionRecognitionSmallDatasets/README.md

 ---
 References

-[^1]: Iwashita, Yumi and Takamine, Asamichi and Kurazume, Ryo and Ryoo, Michael S. [First-Person Animal Activity Recognition from Egocentric Videos](http://dx.doi.org/10.1109/ICPR.2014.739).
+[1] Iwashita, Yumi and Takamine, Asamichi and Kurazume, Ryo and Ryoo, Michael S. [First-Person Animal Activity Recognition from Egocentric Videos](http://dx.doi.org/10.1109/ICPR.2014.739).
 Proceedings of the 22nd International Conference on Pattern Recognition (ICPR'14), Stockholm, Sweden, pp. 4310-4315, IEEE, 2014.
+[2] Shimada, Atsushi and Kondo, Kazuaki and Deguchi, Daisuke and Morin, Géraldine and Stern, Helman.
+[Kitchen Scene Context Based Gesture Recognition: A Contest in ICPR2012](http://dx.doi.org/10.1007/978-3-642-40303-3_18).
+Revised Selected and Invited Papers of the International Workshop on Advances in Depth Image Analysis and Applications - Volume 7854 (WDIA'12), Tsukuba, Japan, pp. 168-185, Springer-Verlag, 2013.
+[3] Liu, Jingen and Luo, Jiebo and Shah, Mubarak.
+[Recognizing Realistic Actions from Videos "in the Wild"](https://doi.org/10.1109/CVPR.2009.5206744).
+Proceedings of the 2009 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR'09), Miami, FL, USA, pp. 1996-2003, IEEE, 2009.